needle-mirror/com.unity.cloud.assets/Documentation~/asset-management-sample.md

 The `AssetManagerSample` shows you how to do the following:

 * Integrate the login flow with the `UserController` class
-* Retrieve organizations and projects from the Asset Manager service
+* Retrieve Organizations and Projects from the Asset Manager service
 * Retrieve assets from the Asset Manager service and manage them
 * Search for assets by tag or name